bbrk24/lexifer-ts/README.md

 // in CommonJS
 const lexifer = require('lexifer');

-// TypeScript with --module commonjs, node12, or nodenext import lexifer = require('lexifer');
+// in TypeScript with --module commonjs, node12, or nodenext import lexifer = require('lexifer');

 // in ES modules